Table of Contents

 When working as an IT administrator and delegating security access to users, always follow the “Principle of least privilege.”
 This term means that you should only give users the minimum amount of access required for a specific task.

-Delegation of rights in Active Directory
+What delegated rights in Active Directory are required?

 join computer to AD domain.